Site map

 • Encourage the companies we invest in to transition towards a low-carbon world

-• Reduce the carbon footprint of our investment portfolio over time
+• Reduce the emissions intensity of our investment portfolio over time

 • Invest in assets that support the transition towards a low-carbon world, like renewables and clean technology

-For more on our approach and detail on our progress, see our TCFD summary or our full TCFD report.
-The Task Force on Climate-related Financial Disclosures (TCFD) is an industry-led group that helps companies and investors understand their financial exposure to climate risk.
+For more on our approach and detail on our progress, see our TCFD Report.
+The Task Force on Climate-related Financial Disclosures (TCFD) helps companies and investors understand their financial exposure to climate risk.

 • May 2021: We announced our ambition for our investments to be net zero by 2050, if not before.
 This is in line with the Paris Agreement – a legally binding international treaty on climate change – and the UK government’s net zero commitment.